Do All Beneficiaries Get a Copy of the Trust?

 Beneficiaries of a revocable living trust can always request to see a trust’s bank statements.
 The trustee has a fiduciary duty to manage trust assets on behalf of the beneficiaries, and reviewing bank statements can quickly confirm good stewardship.

 However, there is typically no right for a beneficiary to demand a bank statement from a trustee.
 It may be unreasonable to expect weekly or monthly updates, especially for more complex trusts.
-A trustee should attempt to maintain open and forthright communication with beneficiaries.
+A trustee should attempt to maintain open and forthright communication with trust beneficiaries.
 But unless there is a strong suspicion of wrongdoing by the trustee, beneficiaries badgering them for constant updates can be counterproductive.

 As an interested party, you have the right to compel an estate accounting from a reluctant trustee.
-If you believe a trustee is withholding information from you and other beneficiaries, you have options.
+If you believe a trustee is withholding information from you and other trust beneficiaries, you have options.
 First, you should consider speaking with an experienced trust litigation attorney about what is happening and whether your requests are reasonable.

-Interested parties can include beneficiaries, as well as creditors or other persons interested in the trust’s property.
+Interested parties can include trust beneficiaries, as well as creditors or other persons interested in the trust’s property.
 Any of them can formally request that the trustee create and distribute an estate accounting to ensure proper management.
 In some cases, the estate accounting can be compelled through court action.
 This often occurs once someone has challenged the actions of a trustee or alleged they breached their fiduciary duty.